Chevron oil cargo tangled in U.S. sanctions on Venezuela

-HOUSTON (Reuters) - A Chevron Corp crude oil cargo has become embroiled in U.S. sanctions on shipping companies for violating restrictions on doing business with Venezuela, the company confirmed on Friday.
+HOUSTON (Reuters) - A Chevron Corp (CVX.N) crude oil cargo has become embroiled in U.S. sanctions on shipping companies for violating restrictions on doing business with Venezuela, the company confirmed on Friday.

-Adamant Maritime Ltd, the owner of very large crude-oil carrier (VLCC) Seahero was sanctioned by the U.S. Department of Treasury on Tuesday for carrying a Venezuelan cargo in February.
+Adamant Maritime Ltd, owner of very large crude-oil carrier (VLCC) Seahero was sanctioned by the U.S. Department of Treasury on Tuesday for carrying a Venezuelan cargo in February.
 The vessel is heading to Asia after recently stopping in Trinidad and Tobago, according to vessel tracking data.

 The tanker is on short-term charter and “performing a voyage that is not related to Venezuela,” Chevron spokesman Ray Fohr said.
 “We are working with the appropriate government agencies to ensure compliance with U.S. laws and regulations,” he said.